alberttheprince/rpemotes-reborn/README.md

 - Thank you to Chocoholic Animations for the custom animations

 - Thank you to [CrunchyCat](https://www.gta5-mods.com/users/crunchycat) for the custom animations

+- Thank you [KayKayMods](https://discord.gg/5bYQVWVaxG) for the custom props

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.